RECALL OF METFORMIN EXTENDED RELEASE

 - foot problems

-A person can stop using this drug safely if they are able to manage their type 2 diabetes effectively through sustainable lifestyle changes.
+A person can stop using this drug safely if they are able to effectively manage their T2DM through sustainable lifestyle changes.
+These should involve:

 - weight management